 Missed the Boat!!!

 NOW here is the question, how do grown adults miss a boat??
-He said cleaning the cabins took bit longer...really!! there ALL MEN how clean could they have left them?
-OK, ...even then you notice time ticking by you pick up the pace.
-Then there was no children to break up fights, or that have to got the bathroom ALL the time, and no nursing babies (the ultimate get late thing to do) not that any of them even have the "equipment" to do that job.
+He said cleaning the cabins took a bit longer...really!! there ALL MEN how clean could they have left them?
+OK, ...even then you notice time ticking as you pick up the pace.
+Then there were no children to break up fights, or that have to go the bathroom ALL the time, and no nursing babies (the ultimate get late thing to do) not that any of them even have the "equipment" to do that job.
 How in the world could a bunch of people who all run businesses miss a boat?? and the the next one too. (he said only by five cars...missing by one is missing the boat) And the thing is last year they had to drive like crazy to get to the ferry too.
 Don't they learn??

 Saturday, August 7, 2010